RedTopic: Toward Topic-Diverse Red Teaming of Large Language Models: METHODOLOGY

-We now introduce our proposed \textbf{Reality-Oriented Safety Evaluation} (\textbf{ROSE}) framework.
-As shown in Figure~\ref{fig:workflow}, ROSE consists of three key components: 1) a pipeline tailored for \textblue{contextualized adversarial prompt generation}, 2) a \textgreen{reality-oriented reward system} for indicator combination, and 3) a backbone algorithm for \textorange{multi-objective RFT-based optimization}.
+We now introduce the \textbf{RedTopic} framework (Figure~\ref{fig:redtopic-framework}), which is designed to enhance the adaptivity, effectiveness, and diversity of adversarial prompt generation.
+It consists of three core components: 1) a \textblue{contextualized adversarial prompt generation pipeline}, 2) an \textgreen{aggregate reward design} for unified indicator optimization, and 3) a \textorange{multi-objective RL training loop} to optimize the objectives.